AxiomeCG/threejs-docs-reloaded/en-md/objects/InstancedMesh.md

 [page:Mesh] →

-# [name]
+# InstancedMesh

 A special version of [page:Mesh] with instanced rendering support.
-Use [name] if you have to render a large number of objects with the same geometry and material but with different world transformations.
-The usage of [name] will help you to reduce the number of draw calls and thus improve the overall rendering performance in your application.
+Use InstancedMesh if you have to render a large number of objects with the same geometry and material but with different world transformations.
+The usage of InstancedMesh will help you to reduce the number of draw calls and thus improve the overall rendering performance in your application.

 ## Examples